A small-business owner’s guide to credit card rewards

 You’re already spending money on your business.
 Why not earn some of it back?
 Let’s take a look at how.

-Why small-business owners should use rewards cards
+Why small business owners should use rewards cards

 Not every business credit card earns rewards, but you should look for one that does.
-Here’s why.
+Here’s why:

 How to pick a credit card with the best rewards for your business

-- Card benefits: Rewards aren’t the only draw.
-Look for perks that will benefit your business like credits, service memberships and shopping protections.
+- Look at each card’s benefits.
+Rewards aren’t the only draw.
+Look for perks that can benefit your business — like travel insurance and credits, service memberships and purchase protections.

 Can you redeem business credit card rewards for personal use?